-Stormwater rates will increase to align with the recommendations of the 2012 Stormwater Study, which created the plan for the implementation of the Strmwater Utility in 2013.
+Stormwater rates align with the recommendations of the 2012 Stormwater Study, which created the plan for the implementation of the Stormwater Utility in 2013.
 The stormwater fee covers the cost of future capital projects, debt service related to those projects, as well as operational and maintenance costs.
 These stormwater management costs are now fully shifted away from the property tax levy.

 1. SINGLE FAMILY RESIDENTIAL parcels are charged based on a tiered system:

 |Tier 1 (1-2,500 s. f. of impervious area) = .75 ERU||$10.11||$10.99|

 |Tier 2 (2,501 - 4,000 s.f. of impervious area) = 1 ERU||$13.48||$14.65|